 I’ve come to admire how Final Fantasy has really branched out to this point.
 It covers numerous genres, characters, and elements with its themes, music, and usually that certain “Final Fantasy feel” that link it all together.
 The diversity is good business, but for every product that a monumental hit like Final Fantasy 7, there’s always something that falls by the wayside.
 Such was the fate of Final Fantasy: Legend of the Crystals.

-Most of us have seen The Spirits Within and Advent Children and both of those had some degree of commercial backing or familiar characters to work with, but this plucky little Final Fantasy OVA didn’t have the best of foundations for success when it made its way to the US in 1997, 3 years after its release in Japan.
+Most of us have seen The Spirits Within and Advent Children and both of those had some degree of commercial backing to work with, but this plucky little Final Fantasy OVA didn’t have the best of foundations for success when it made its way to the US in 1997, 3 years after its release in Japan.
 The story is broken into 4 chapters and takes place 200 years after the events of Final Fantasy 5, a game that had no US release until 1999, and even then, as part of a 3-game compilation with FF 4 and FF 6.
 That’s a whole lotta numbers.
 Though even with the Final Fantasy name to back it up, Legend of the Crystals may be more miss than hit.

 You know what would be pretty freakin’ sweet is a really good Final Fantasy film script combined with Studio Ghibli at the helm in collaboration with Yoshitaka Amano.